Witch of Windsor

 Witches were thought of as heretics because they weren’t Christians.
 Their so-called worship of the Devil was a paradox, though: if witches weren’t Christian, how could they then pay tribute to a figure such as Satan who is part of the Judeo-Christian religion?
 Logic dictates they could not.
 For a witch to worship Satan, he or she had to be Christian, but was not worshiping the “correct” figures (presumably Jesus and his father Yahweh, the Judeo-Christian god).

-Regardless of the twisted theology used to justify executing anyone for heresy as a witch, the horrible truth is many people were put to death based on nothing more than a rumor or a
+Regardless of the twisted theology used to justify executing anyone for heresy as a witch, the horrible truth is many people were put to death based on nothing more than a rumor or a murmured word of witchery ascribed to them.

 One of the saddest and cruelest miscarriages of ecclesiastical justice centered on the “trial” of French patriot, Jeanne d’Arc.

-Ironically, the Church’s ad hoc rules about what defined a witch worked against them in Jeanne’s case—her accusers could not levy a witchcraft charge against her (thuogh they tried).
+Ironically, the Church’s ad hoc rules about what defined a witch worked against them in Jeanne’s case—her accusers could not levy a witchcraft charge against her (though they tried).
 This was because Jeanne’s hymen (examined on at least three separate occasions over many months) was confirmed as intact.
 This “virgin” status protected her from charges of witchcraft: witches couldn’t be virgins.

 Jeanne was convicted as a heretic instead; the thin charge of wearing men’s clothing in defiance of a biblical reference prohibiting it was what the ecclesiastical court used to justify burning her at the stake in 1431 when she was 19 years old.